 Some employers worry that flexible spaces and remote work prevent collaboration and fracture company culture.
 This is only true if the company doesn’t implement new (and exciting) ways to fill these gaps.
 Team lunches, brainstorming sessions, communal chats, and company retreats are all fantastic ways to keep the team bond strong.
 While establishing and maintaining company culture isn’t quite as easy with remote workers, it’s certainly not impossible.
 Besides, aren’t happy, productive employees worth the extra work?

 It’s true that packing workers into an office like sardines costs a lot less than building private offices for each person, but the loss in productivity substantially outweighs the savings.
 When productivity suffers, so too does employee morale — and unhappy employees rarely stay for very long.
 Giving workers the tools and environment they need to do their job well is the best way to encourage good employees to stick around.
+It’s also the key to creating jobs that attract talented introverts.

 So please, if you’re a manager, HR professional, or member of the C-suite in your company, please do all of your employees (but especially the introverted ones) a favor and ditch the open office.
 You won’t regret it.